 the EDI accredited logo.

-Continue to check calendars for Law Society and other CPD providers as program accreditation is ongoing.
+other accredited programs check the calendars for Law Society and other CPD providers.

 Frequently asked questions about the CPD Equality, Diversity and Inclusion Requirement